tannewt/wa-law.org/bill/2023-24/sb/5052/1/README.md

     c.
 A taxpayer claiming an exemption under this subsection (23) must file a complete annual tax performance report as provided in RCW 82.32.534.

     d.
 This subsection (23) does not apply to leasehold interests on or after October 1, 2033.

+## Section 3
+Sections 1 and 2 of this act take effect October 1, 2023.

+## Section 4
+Section 2 of this act expires January 1, 2034.